 The origin of ajiaco is still a somewhat controversial topic.
 It was invented by the Taino tribe, who lived in the Caribbean and Cuba.
 The exact time is unknown, but it was first served in Cuba in the 16th century.

 The way ajiaco is cooked is almost similar to how the rest of the world makes it.
 But there are a few more ingredients that it has, namely corn and avocado.
 This stew is most popular in Bogota, so remember to try it when you come there.
 I am sure you will love it.

 Let’s see in detail how this classic ajiaco dish is made.

 21. Sudado De Pescado Al CoCo (Fish and Coconut Stew)

 This delicious traditional Colombian fish and coconut stew dish originates from the rich cuisine of the Caribbean.
 It’s commonly found in the Caribbean islands of San Andres and Providencia, where many fish are available.
 It is also called “run down soup” or “Caribbean soup.”

 The main ingredients of this specialty are fish and coconut milk.
 It also has other kinds of seafood and vegetables such as yam, yucca, and bananas.
-Grab your favorite drink from Colombian cuisine.
-And you are ready for a cozy night on the beach.
+Grab your favorite drink from Colombian cuisine to enjoy with this dish.
+You are ready for a cozy night on the beach!

 22. Sobrebarriga (Colombian-Style Baked Flank Steak)